-This is a common question and quite often, if you asked a GSA contracting officer, they would answer yes.
-Less experienced CO's would almost certainly answer yes.
+This is a common question, and quite often, if you asked a GSA contracting officer, they would answer yes.
+Less experienced CO's would almost certainly respond yes.

-Also, GSA solicitation tend to suggest that a GSA LOS is mandatory.
+Also, GSA solicitations tend to suggest that a GSA LOS is mandatory.
 Take for example GSA IT Schedule 70.
-In the solicitation's general proposal instructions, it states that offers may be rejected if the offer does not submit a letter of supply if the firm is not the manufacturer.
+In the solicitation's general proposal instructions, it states that GSA may reject offers that do not include a letter of supply if the firm is not the manufacturer.

-Later it states that an LOS is not required to be submitted for used or refurbished equipment under SIN 133-9, which to many, implies it must be submitted in all other cases.
+Later it states that a LOS is not required for used or refurbished equipment under SIN 133-9, which to many, implies it is necessary in all other cases.

 But GSA's actual policy is quite the opposite.
-A contracting Officer is required only to determine if your firm has a sufficient source of supply.
-GSA's policy is that a LOS is not needed so long as other evidence is submitted that substantiates the vendor has a acceptable source of supply.
+A Contracting Officer is required only to determine if your firm has a sufficient source of supply.
+GSA's policy is that a LOS is not needed so long as other evidence is submitted that substantiates the vendor has an acceptable source of supply.

 Go to the 3 minute mark for the LOS Q&A: